g3rv4/OnChrome/README.md

 ## Why do I need to install software on my machine?
 I never had to do it for an extension before!

 Ugh, yeah...
 I know... that sucks.
 The reason is that Firefox can't talk to Chrome directly... you need to use [Native Messaging](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Native_messaging), and that requires a native app that understands the messages from the extension and in turn opens Chrome.

-I chose Go to program this application (with the installer / uninstaller... that take care of all the registrations) because it has 0 dependencies.
-You just run the executables and that's it.
-Also, their source code [is available](https://github.com/g3rv4/OnChrome/tree/master/app) for you to build it on your own.